Get all the latest data for Algeria

 What is the 10-year property price prediction for Algeria as of 2026?

-As of early 2026, the estimated cumulative property price growth over the next ten years in Algeria is approximately 60% to 110% nationally, with well-connected areas in Algiers potentially reaching 70% to 130%.
+As of early 2026, the estimated cumulative nominal property price growth over the next 10 years in Algeria is approximately 60% to 110% nationally, with well-connected areas in Algiers potentially reaching 70% to 130%.

 What long-term economic factors will shape property prices in Algeria?

-The top three long-term economic factors that will shape property prices in Algeria over the next decade are hydrocarbon revenue management and economic diversification efforts, the quality of urban planning and transport investment, and the depth of housing finance access for ordinary households.
+Over the next decade, the three long-term economic factors most likely to shape property prices in Algeria are the pace and success of economic diversification beyond hydrocarbons, the quality and scale of urban infrastructure investment (especially transport), and the depth of housing finance access for Algerian households.

 You'll also find a much more detailed analysis in our pack about real estate in Algeria.